 In the Technical Art Questions Top 40, this query must have spent more time at No. 1 than any other.
 And it's a fair question, since one will see you buying a relatively inexpensive paint, and the other could see you spending two or three times as much.

 So why is this?
-(Cue shimmering TV trope visual effect).
 If you roll back the clock to when pigment production was in its infancy, one of the qualities sought after by those early manufacturers was permanence.
-Now, 'infancy' could mean as far back as when our ancestors, grief-stricken by the death of a relative or pretty chuffed at the successfuly bludgeoning of an ill-tempered elk, first tried to immortalise that event on a cave wall, using those colours available to them.
+Now, 'infancy' could mean as far back as when our ancestors, grief-stricken by the death of a relative or pretty chuffed at the successfully bludgeoning of an ill-tempered elk, first tried to immortalise that event on a cave wall, using those colours available to them.
 It's hard to believe that the earliest of artists didn't try a bit of everything, employing bog-standard trial-and-error to ascertain which of those 'found pigments' didn't flake off, didn't wash away, and didn't fade too quickly.
-We know from archaeological evidence that ochres, siennas and umbers - naturally-occurring iron compounds - stand the test of time; they still exist today, thousands of years later, paying testament to the ingenuity of the artists who painted with them.
+We know from archaeological evidence that ochres, sienna and umbers - naturally-occurring iron compounds - stand the test of time; they still exist today, thousands of years later, paying testament to the ingenuity of the artists who painted with them.